JamesLinus/generic-recognizer/README.md

     DIV
     ADD

 Output constructs are introduced with `{{}}`.
-These constructs need to be attached (concatenated) to something (before or after depending on when you want the output to be emitted).
 The output is line-oriented, meaning that a new-line character is emitted after each construct.
 One or more of the following things can appear between the `{{}}`:

  - A double-quoted string (e.g. `"ADD"`) to output text verbatim.